journeycruz/AboutMe/README.md

 > I am a Full Stack Web Developer from San Antonio, TX, currently searching for a role on a software development team where my creativity and problem solving skills can be used to create helpful web tools. <a target="_blank" href="https://journeycruz.github.io/WebDevPortfolio/">Check out my portfolio</a> to get a sense of my programming experience. <a target="_blank" href="mailto:journey.cruz@gmail.com">Email me</a> to get in touch.

-## Experience Using the Following Technologies:
+## Experience Using The Following Technologies:

+- HTML
+- CSS
+- JavaScript
+- jQuery
+- Bootstrap
+- Handlebars
-- MongoDB
+- Cookies/Local Storage
+- MERN Stack (MongoDB, Express.js, React.js, Node.js)
-- mLab
+- MySQL
-- Compression
+- PHP
-- Express
+- Passport
-- Mongoose
+- Bcrypt
-- Morgan
+- Git
-- lite-server
+- Heroku

 ## Deployment

 This website is hosted on GitHub Pages.
-Click the link below to view the website.
+Click the link below to view the website:

 https://journeycruz.github.io/AboutMe/